SimpleLogix/NetProgFinalProject/README.md

 - [ ] Explore a possibility of running the testServer.py file on the
 cloud hosting platforms, like AWS or something similar for free.

-## Next steps...
-So far we have managed to get the client to communicate with the server successfully and also been able to run and completely integrate the GUI with the client.
-The server

 ## What about GUI.py?
 - [x] Basic User Interface with tkinter widgets
 - [x] Show player's score